rid4stat/CTBN-Multimorbidity-Paper/README.md

 School of Hygiene & Tropical Medicine).

-This work was conducted under the **InflAim** programme and used the UK Biobank Resource (application 142532).
+This work was conducted under the **InflAim** programme and used the UK Biobank Resource (application 303849).
 We thank the UK Biobank participants and the participating NHS GPs whose data made this work possible.

 ## Licence

-The R code in this repository is released under the **MIT licence** (see [`LICENSE`](LICENSE)).
+The R code in this repository is released under the **GPL3 licence** (see [`LICENSE`](LICENSE)).
 Paper files in `paper/` follow the OUP authoring-template licence; please consult the publisher's terms before redistribution.